Use DKIM to validate outbound email sent from your custom domain

 Step 1: On the DKIM page, select the domain you wish to configure.

-Step 2: Slide the toggle to Enable.
+Step 2: Click Create DKIM keys.
 You will see a pop-up window stating that you need to add CNAME records.

 Step 3: Copy the CNAMES shown in the pop up window